-Idaho internet provider to block Facebook, Twitter over their Trump bans
+Idaho company to block Facebook and Twitter for censorship

 Your T1 WIFI, based in Priest River, Idaho, provides internet service in parts of northern Idaho and Spokane, Washington.

-The company said Monday it decided to block Facebook and Twitter for customers who request that, starting next Wednesday, after the company received several calls from customers about both websites.
+The company said Monday it decided to block Facebook and Twitter for customers who request that starting next Wednesday after the company received several calls from customers about both websites.

 The internet company posted a note to customers saying it does not believe a website or social networking site has the authority to censor what you see and post and hide information from you.
 It also said it would block Facebook and Twitter on its internet service only for customers who asked.